Cantor Fitzgerald L. P. Sells 617,979 Shares of Cipher Mining Inc. $CIFR

-Cantor Fitzgerald L. P. decreased its position in Cipher Mining Inc. (NASDAQ:CIFR – Free Report) by 79.3% during the 3rd quarter, HoldingsChannel.com reports.
+Cantor Fitzgerald L. P. trimmed its position in shares of Cipher Mining Inc. (NASDAQ:CIFR – Free Report) by 79.3% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 161,131 shares of the company’s stock after selling 617,979 shares during the period.
-Cantor Fitzgerald L. P.’s holdings in Cipher Mining were worth $2,029,000 as of its most recent SEC filing.
+Cantor Fitzgerald L. P.’s holdings in Cipher Mining were worth $2,029,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors and hedge funds also recently modified their holdings of the company.
-Sherman Asset Management Inc. bought a new position in shares of Cipher Mining during the third quarter worth about $25,000.
-Mitsubishi UFJ Asset Management Co.
-Ltd. lifted its stake in Cipher Mining by 3.5% in the 3rd quarter.
-Mitsubishi UFJ Asset Management Co.
-Ltd. now owns 63,138 shares of the company’s stock valued at $795,000 after acquiring an additional 2,133 shares in the last quarter.
-Hollencrest Capital Management acquired a new position in Cipher Mining during the 3rd quarter worth approximately $31,000.
-Vanguard Personalized Indexing Management LLC boosted its position in Cipher Mining by 10.0% during the 3rd quarter.
-Vanguard Personalized Indexing Management LLC now owns 29,247 shares of the company’s stock worth $368,000 after acquiring an additional 2,659 shares during the last quarter.
-Finally, Arizona State Retirement System grew its stake in shares of Cipher Mining by 4.4% during the 3rd quarter.
-Arizona State Retirement System now owns 76,841 shares of the company’s stock worth $967,000 after acquiring an additional 3,206 shares in the last quarter.
-12.26% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors have also bought and sold shares of the company.
+Vanguard Group Inc. raised its stake in shares of Cipher Mining by 13.4% in the third quarter.
+Vanguard Group Inc. now owns 22,814,653 shares of the company’s stock valued at $287,236,000 after buying an additional 2,699,717 shares during the period.
+Geode Capital Management LLC grew its stake in shares of Cipher Mining by 18.1% during the 2nd quarter.
+Geode Capital Management LLC now owns 7,242,210 shares of the company’s stock worth $34,621,000 after acquiring an additional 1,108,850 shares during the period.
+Tidal Investments LLC increased its holdings in Cipher Mining by 28.3% in the 2nd quarter.
+Tidal Investments LLC now owns 6,984,438 shares of the company’s stock worth $33,386,000 after acquiring an additional 1,541,138 shares during the last quarter.
+Invesco Ltd. increased its holdings in Cipher Mining by 40.0% in the 3rd quarter.
+Invesco Ltd. now owns 6,852,074 shares of the company’s stock worth $86,268,000 after acquiring an additional 1,958,385 shares during the last quarter.
+Finally, Two Sigma Investments LP raised its stake in Cipher Mining by 64.9% in the 3rd quarter.
+Two Sigma Investments LP now owns 6,746,401 shares of the company’s stock valued at $84,937,000 after acquiring an additional 2,655,015 shares during the period.
+12.26% of the stock is owned by hedge funds and other institutional investors.

 Cipher Mining Inc is a Nasdaq-listed bitcoin mining company that develops, owns and operates large-scale mining facilities across the United States.
 The company focuses on deploying advanced ASIC hardware and securing long-term low-cost power contracts to optimize bitcoin production.
 By strategically locating its sites in regions with abundant energy supply, Cipher Mining seeks to maintain a competitive cost structure and deliver efficient hashrate capacity growth.